calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Row `default`

-<br> Use `u-flex-row` to position flex items horizontally in the same direction
+Use `u-flex-row` to position flex items horizontally in the same direction as text:
-as text:

 ```html